SFPC/sfpc.github.io/apr20bootcamponline.md

 In addition to online classes and one-on-ones, we will be using Slack for communication, GitHub for sharing course material, Google calendar to stay organized and Calend.ly to schedule one-on-ones.
 You do not need to create accounts on these services yet, we will send you information once you are accepted.
 Please be prepared to dedicate up to 5 hours of additional study and work time to the class outside of the two hours of class time each week.

 SFPC fosters a collaborative and relaxed learning environment.
 We value your questions and want to make sure all students feel comfortable engaging with the teachers and material fully.
-Read our <a href="/participate/"> Participate </a> page for more information on what our classes feel like.
+Although we will not be sitting around the same table, we are committed to offer the same level of support and dedication to this cohort of students.

+[https://medium.com/sfpc/sfpc-fall-2019-bootcamp-week-b77877b4df23](Click here) to see what last semester's bootcamp class felt like from a student's perspective.

 ### What is expected of me?
 - Come to all classes and thoughtfully engage with your classmates, teachers and TAs.